Scientific Name

 Repotting: Repot your plant when it outgrows its current pot by moving it out to a larger container to hold the plant better.
 Spring is the best time to repot S. clavatum 'Cristatum'.
 Make sure the soil is dry before you begin repotting.

-Propagation: Once you have one S. clavatum 'Cristatum', it is easy to make more by taking stem cuttings.
+Propagation: Once you have one S. clavatum 'Cristatum', it is easy to make more by stem cuttings.
 Take cuttings in spring when the plant is in active growth.

 Learn more at How to Grow and Care for Sedum.